eriqande/solidmon/README.md

 README

-These  materials  are supporting data for a comment that Eric An‐ derson and Thomas Ng sent to Bioinformatics regarding  the  soft‐ ware SOLOMON which was authored by Mark Christie and others.
+These  materials  are supporting data for a comment that Eric Anderson and Thomas Ng sent to Bioinformatics regarding  the
+software SOLOMON which was authored by Mark Christie and others.

 We  have  implemented  software akin to SOLOMON, but differing in that it is based upon the likelihood‐ratio  and  consequently  is